Blibbo/Studio/Languages/GENERAL-PURPOSE/C/C.md

 ### Preprocessing

-The **preprocessor** is a text replacement tool that cuts out all preprocessor code ([[#^comments]] and [[#preprocessor directives]]), often highlighted green in code editors.
+The **preprocessor** is a text replacement tool that cuts out all preprocessor code ([[#^comments]] and [[#preprocessor directives]]) from your source files.
+These pieces of code are often highlighted in green in code editors.
-When green code gets cut out, operations get performed to the whole document.
+When green code gets cut out, based on the directive, different operations get performed to the text file.

-By the time the preprocessor is done preprocessing, your source file looks very different and is now called a **translation unit**.
+By the time the preprocessor is done preprocessing, your source file may look significantly different from how you wrote it.
+This preprocessed source file is now called a **translation unit**.

 ### Compiling